pyeventsourcing/eventsourcing/README.md

 ## Features

-**Worked Examples** · A simple worked example application, with example entity class, event sourced repository, and factory method (see below).
+**Worked Examples**.
+A simple worked example application, with example entity class, event sourced repository, and factory method (see below).
 Included in the library is a slightly more sophisticated version of the example application below.
 Also, in the 'eventsourcing.contrib' package,